PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Social Authentication and Player Profile/Twitch Authentication.md

      "switchIfPossible": false,
      "syncDisplayName": false
     }

     ```

-Here is an example of a successful AuthenticationResponse:
+Here is an example of a successful *AuthenticationResponse*:

     ```
     {